Broadly tunable quantum-enhanced Raman microscopy for advancing bioimaging: Conclusion

 In summary, we have implemented quantum-enhanced broadband SRS microscopy for biological applications.
 To this end, we have first generated a pulsed squeezed vacuum beam using single-pass OPA in a PPLN waveguide.
 By combining the squeezed vacuum with a coherent displacement beam under carefully optimized spatial, temporal, and polarization overlap, we obtained a 5.2~dB amplitude-squeezed bright beam, providing a stable and controllable nonclassical light source for the use as the Stokes beam for QE-SRS microscopy.
 Together with the tunable Raman pump, the squeezed Stokes beam provided quantum-enhanced SRS microscopy.
 The setup demonstrated reliable operation with tunability across both the fingerprint (1450--1650~cm$^{-1}$) and functional group (2800--3100~cm$^{-1}$) regions, covering many of the most relevant molecular vibrational modes in biological systems.

 We validated the performance of the quantum-enhanced SRS microscope by conducting measurements on both benchmark polystyrene samples and biological samples (pork muscle tissue).
 The biological measurements revealed an average noise reduction of 3.6~dB, corresponding to a 51\% improvement in SNR compared to classical detection.
 To the best of our knowledge, this represents the highest reported enhancement in QE-SRS microscopy applied to biological samples.
-Importantly, the results confirm that quantum squeezing can be practically integrated into a picosecond-pulsed SRS platform and translated from proof-of-concept demonstrations on simple materials to more complex biological tissue environments.
+Importantly, our results further support the applicability of squeezed-light injection in picosecond-pulsed SRS microscopy for complex biological tissue environments, while also indicating clear potential for further optimization.
 Along with strong squeezing, we also report, for the first time, QE-SRS across both regions in the fingerprint and high-wavenumber CH-stretch regions.
 Our approach provides quantum SNR enhancement in both regions, enabling sensitive and label-free imaging and identification of important biomarkers, such as proteins, lipids, amid and nucleic acids in biological samples.

-Looking forward, further improvements in coupling efficiency, waveguide engineering, and pump power stabilization are expected to increase the achievable squeezing levels and long-term stability of the source.
-Integration with more advanced lock-in detection schemes and fast-scanning microscopes could enable real-time quantum-enhanced imaging of living biological samples, extending the method from proof-of-concept demonstrations towards practical biomedical applications.
+Looking forward, further improvements in coupling efficiency, waveguide engineering, and pump power stabilization are expected to increase the achievable squeezing levels and long-term stability of the source.Integration with advanced lock-in detection schemes, optimized data acquisition and synchronization, and fast-scanning microscopy incorporating galvanometric scanners or resonant scanners could enable real-time, quantum-enhanced imaging of living biological samples, thereby extending the approach to practical biomedical applications.
 Moreover, combining squeezed-light excitation with computational imaging and machine learning approaches may open new possibilities for super-resolved Raman microscopy with reduced photo damage and enhanced molecular contrast.